mahlheim/fictional-bassoon/README.md

 Clone the repo.
 Ensure node.js is installed, then open the repo in a code editor.
 Open a terminal to the repo and then install the required dependencies: inquirer and jest.

 ## Usage
 Run "node index.js" in the CL.
 Answer the four questions as they appear.
-Then, several console logs will print that list the user's input as well as the code that is created that render the logo.
+Then, several console logs will print that list the user's input as well as the code that is created that renders the logo.
 Finally, a success message will read "Generated logo.svg!".

 ![screengrab](/screengrabs/app_screengrab.png)

 ## Credits
-Below are the references I used while buidling this application:
+Below are the references I used while building this application:

 https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes